-- 4. Present: - > Work individually during this phase of the collaboration process.
-As you read the student sample silently, use sticky notes to write descriptive feedback. - > Try to remain neutral in your comments at this stage; in other words, avoid making any positive or negative judgments-praise or blame-about what you see; also try to avoid providing guidance or suggestions for what to do to improve the work. - ➤ Remember, the purpose at this stage is to describe just what you see without making any judgments.
+- 6. Present: - In Step 1 of the protocol, you will work individually.
+As you read the student sample silently, write descriptive feedback in the margins. - ➤ To make sure you're writing descriptive feedback, it may help to preface your comments with "I see..." and then write what you see in the student work.
+For example, you might write, "I see statements concerning ..."; "I see comments about" - Try to remain neutral in your comments at this stage in the protocol; in other words, avoid making any positive or negative judgments-praise or blame-about what you see; also try to avoid providing guidance or suggestions for what to do to improve the work.
+For example, try to avoid comments such as "Good job organizing your ideas"; OR "You need to focus more on...." - Remember, the purpose at this stage of the protocol is to describe just what you see without making any judgments.
 When working collaboratively to examine student work, we are discussing work that has been generated in our classroom or the classroom of a colleague.
 As such, we need to follow clearly defined procedures that will maintain a sense of professionalism and prevent anyone from feeling criticized personally.
-Maintaining this collegial atmosphere is a primary task of the facilitator.

-(Note that different work samples may be used.) ➤ You have 10 minutes to complete this phase of the collaboration process.
+Maintaining this collegial atmosphere is a primary task of the facilitator. - You have 10 minutes to complete Step 1 of the process.
 Please do not consult with one another at this stage.

-[Allow 10 minutes, then go to the next Written Commentary slide.]
+[Allow 10 minutes, and then go to the next step.]